Hereditary peer

+The most recent grant of a hereditary peerage was in 2019 for the youngest child of Elizabeth II, Prince Edward, who was created Earl of Forfar.
+The most recent grant of a hereditary peerage to a non-royal was in 1984 for former Prime Minister Harold Macmillan, who was created Earl of Stockton with the subsidiary title of Viscount Macmillan.

 Origins

 The hereditary peerage, as it now exists, combines several different English institutions with analogues from Scotland and Ireland.

 English earls are an Anglo-Saxon institution.
-Around 1014, England was divided into shires or counties, largely to defend against the Danes; each shire was led by a local great man, called an earl; the same man could be earl of several shires.
-When the Normans conquered England, they continued to appoint earls, but not for all counties; the administrative head of the county became the sheriff.
-Earldoms began as offices, with a perquisite of a share of the legal fees in the county; they gradually became honours, with a stipend of £20 a year.
+Around 1014, England was divided into shires or counties, largely to defend against the Danes.
+Each shire was led by a local great man, called an earl, and the same man could be earl of several shires.
+When the Normans invaded England, they continued to appoint earls, but not for all counties; the administrative head of the county became the sheriff.
+Earldoms began as offices, with a perquisite of a share of the legal fees in the county.
+They gradually became honours, with a stipend of £20 a year.

 Like most feudal offices, earldoms were inherited, but the kings frequently asked earls to resign or exchange earldoms.
 Usually there were few earls in England, and they were men of great wealth in the shire from which they held title, or an adjacent one, but it depended on circumstances: during the civil war between Stephen and the Empress Matilda, nine earls were created in three years.

 William the Conqueror and his great-grandson Henry II did not make dukes; they were themselves only Dukes of Normandy or Aquitaine.
-But when Edward III of England declared himself King of France, he made his sons dukes, to distinguish them from other noblemen, much as royal dukes are now distinguished from other dukes.
+When Edward III of England declared himself King of France, he made his sons dukes, to distinguish them from other noblemen, much as royal dukes are now distinguished from other dukes.
 Later kings created marquesses and viscounts to make finer gradations of honour: a rank something more than an earl and something less than an earl, respectively.